YongKyeom/Study_Python_ML_BasicPrinciple/README.md

 # Study_Python_ML_BasicPrinciple

 ## Description
-* This book is useful for study Machine learning principle
+* This book is useful for study principle of Machine learning
 * So, This book do not include scikit-learn
 * Instead, You can write machine learning code with low-level
 * It is difficult if you do not have knowledge about calculus such as linear algebra, differential equation and so on